-Current Training & Exam Dates - To be confirmed
+Current Training & Exam Dates - April 2020 (subject to minimum numbers)

 Jan 2012 update

-The first people to secure certificates of competence in Equine Transport were in October 2007 and as such their certificates will expire this year.
+The first people to secure certificates of competence in Equine Transport were in October 2007 and as such their certificates will expired in 2012.
 The Department of Agriculture, who now administer the certificates for this qualification, will automatically re-issue certificates as they expire.
 Certificates will be posted to the address where the original certificate was posted.

 If you have had a change of address, or have any questions in relation to this please contact the Transport Section of the Department of Agriculture directly on 01 5058881.

-Once you hold a certificate, you will not be required to attend this course in the future.
+Currently if you hold a certificate, you are not required to attend this course again after ten years.
 If your certificate is expired, please contact the Department of Agriculture for renewal.

 No, only those transporting horses’ distances of over 65kms and in relation to economic activity need the certificate.